Kad bi' bio bijelo dugme

 The album was polled the 14th on the 100 Greatest Yugoslav Rock and Pop Albums list in the 1998 book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).

 Recording

 Prior to the release of the album, Bijelo Dugme had large success with their 7-inch singles.
 The band's record label, Jugoton, intended to release Bijelo Dugme's first album during the spring of 1975, but the group's manager, Vladimir Mihaljek, managed to persuade the label's executives to release the record during the autumn of 1974.
 The recording sessions started on 2 October 1974 in Akademik Studio in Ljubljana.
-The album was produced by the band members themselves, with help from Akademik Studio's producer Dečo Žgur.
+The album was produced by the band members themselves, with help from Akademik Studio's in-house producer Dečo Žgur.
 The album featured a new version of the title track, which the band had originally released as a 7-inch single in 1973 while still performing under the name Jutro.